Financing Graduate Study

 - Write to the trade associations that represent your field of interest, for example, the American Bar Association or the National Society of Professional Engineers.
 Also write to organizations serving your ancestry, your nationality, or your religious affiliation.
 You’ll find addresses in Gale’s Encyclopedia of Associations.

-The following describes the three major souces of funding for graduate and professional education: federal and state programs; colleges and universities; and private sources, including foundations, corporations, philanthropic organizations, and private loans from banks.
+The following describes the three major sources of funding for graduate and professional education: federal and state programs; colleges and universities; and private sources, including foundations, corporations, and philanthropic organizations.

 To be eligible for a federal loan, you must be a U.S. citizen/national, or eligible noncitizen.
 You must also be enrolled at least half-time in a degree-granting program at an approved college or university.

 The Federal Stafford Student Loan Program, operated through the federal government, offers long-term, low-interest loans.
 As a result of the Heath Care and Education Reconciliation Act of 2010 all federal student loans are now made directly through the U.S. Department of Education.

 Effective for loans made for payment periods that begin on or after July 1, 2012, graduate and professional students are no longer eligible to receive subsidized loans, meaning the student is responsible for all interest from the time the loan is dispersed.
 While no longer eligible for unsubsidized loans, graduate and professional students may still qualify for up to $20,500 in unsubsidized loans each year.
 However, you generally may not borrow more than the $138,500 which includes loans taken for undergraduate study.

 The interest rate for Federal Stafford Loans is a fixed 6.8 percent for graduate and professional students.
 The program offers a grace period of six months.
 That means that once you graduate, or cease to be enrolled at least half-time (as determined by your school), you will not be required to make a payment on your loan for six months.